lefeck/ubuntu-autoinstall-generator-tools/README.md

                         by early Ubuntu 20.04 release ISOs.
 -u, --user-data         Path to user-data file.
 Required if using -a -n, --release-name      Specifies the code name to download the ISO image distribution, You must select any string
-                        from the list as an argument. eg: focal, jammy, kinetic.
+                        from the list as an argument. eg: focal, jammy, noble.
 -m, --meta-data         Path to meta-data file.
 Will be an empty file if not specified and using -a -p, --package-name      Bake he package-name downloaded installation into the generated ISO. if the package-name is empty，
                         no installation package will be downloaded.
 Path to package-name file.
 Required if using -a